Super ShowDown (2020): Storylines

-The event comprised 10 matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised 10 matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On the February 7 episode of SmackDown, WWE Hall of Famer Goldberg was interviewed from his home via satellite.
 He stated that after watching the Royal Rumble, it made him want to get back in the ring—his last match was at SummerSlam in August 2019.
-With his old rival Brock Lesnar tied up with Ricochet and Drew McIntyre over the WWE Championship, Goldberg turned his attention to the Universal Championship, as he never received a rematch for the title after losing it to Lesnar back at WrestleMania 33 in April 2017.
+With his old rival Brock Lesnar tied up with Ricochet and Drew McIntyre over Raw's WWE Championship, Goldberg turned his attention to SmackDown's Universal Championship, as he never received a rematch for the title after losing it to Lesnar back at WrestleMania 33 in April 2017.
 After Universal Champion Bray Wyatt interrupted Goldberg with a special news version of the Firefly Fun House, Goldberg challenged Wyatt's alter-ego "The Fiend" for the Universal Championship.
 Wyatt then stated that "The Fiend" accepted.
 The match was then scheduled for Super ShowDown.

 After WWE announced that John Morrison—who last wrestled in WWE in November 2011—had re-signed with the company, Morrison made his first appearance on the January 3 episode of SmackDown in a brief backstage interview, coming out of The Miz's locker room.
 The two formally reunited the following week during a segment of "Miz TV", in which Morrison criticized the fans for turning on Miz the previous week after he attacked Kofi Kingston following his match.
-Miz and Morrison then began a rivalry with SmackDown Tag Team Champions The New Day (Big E and Kofi Kingston) in which Morrison would defeat Kingston and Big E on the next two episodes, respectively.
+Miz and Morrison then began a rivalry with SmackDown Tag Team Champions The New Day (Big E and Kofi Kingston) in which Morrison defeated Kingston and Big E on the next two episodes, respectively.
 On the January 31 episode, Miz and Morrison won a fatal four-way tag team match to earn a championship match against The New Day at Super ShowDown.